jeremytammik/tbc/a/1807_createviaoffset.md

 I still stand on my original assumption that it has to do with the small segment, depending on the epsilon set by the add-in; instead of using wall thickness + 0.1 (which is in imperial feet, if not converted), you may try with a fixed percentage based on the wall thickness instead, e.g., 5-10%? &ndash; that may reduce problems with peculiar situations like teeny weeny tiny segments after offset that can't be handled properly.

-**Response:**

-Thank you again for your time and you patience in helping me resolve this issue.
+**Response:** Thank you again for your time and patience in helping me resolve this issue.
 It is much appreciated.

 All my tests would suggest that the suspected short vertical were the walls meet is the problem.
 However, I make the following observations.